tooth2/nlp-spam-detector/README.md

 In this mission we will be using the Naive Bayes algorithm to create a model that can classify dataset SMS messages as spam or not spam, based on the training we give to the model.
 It is important to have some level of intuition as to what a spammy text message might look likeBeing able to identify spam messages is a binary classification problem as messages are classified as either 'Spam' or 'Not Spam' and nothing else.
 Also, this is a supervised learning problem, as we know what are trying to predict.
 We will be feeding a labelled dataset into the model, that it can learn from, to make future predictions.

 This project has been broken down into the following steps:
-- Introduction to the Naive Bayes Theorem
-- Understanding our dataset
-- Data Preprocessing
+1. Data Preprocessing
-- Bag of Words(BoW)
-- Implementing BoW from scratch
-- Implementing Bag of Words in scikit-learn
-- Training and testing sets
+2. Training and testing sets
-- Applying Bag of Words processing to our dataset.
+3. Applying Bag of Words(BoW) processing to the dataset
-- Bayes Theorem implementation from scratch
-- Naive Bayes implementation from scratch
+4. Bayes Theorem , Naive Bayes implementation from scratch
-- Naive Bayes implementation using scikit-learn
+5. Naive Bayes implementation using scikit-learn
-- Evaluating our model
+6. Evaluating the model
-- Conclusion

 ### Bayes Theorem
 Bayes Theorem is one of the earliest probabilistic inference algorithms.
 It was developed by Reverend Bayes (which he used to try and infer the existence of God no less), and still performs extremely well for certain use cases.
 In layman's terms, the Bayes theorem calculates the probability of an event occurring, based on certain other probabilities that are related to the event in question.
 It is composed of "prior probabilities" - or just "priors."
 These "priors" are the probabilities that we are aware of, or that are given to us.
 And Bayes theorem is also composed of the "posterior probabilities," or just "posteriors," which are the probabilities we are looking to compute using the "priors"